 Tuition and fees are assessed to a student's account upon registration.
 For the purposes of this catalog, regular-term classes are defined as sixteen-week classes that follow the semester dates on the Academic Calendar as approved by the Board of Trustees.

 Tuition Schedule

-Iowa Resident
+Iowa Resident \$201.00 per credit hour

-\$187.00 per credit hour
+Non-lowa Resident \$206.00 per credit hour

-Non-Iowa Resident International Student \$192.00 per credit hour \$192.00 per credit hour
+International Student \$206.00 per credit hour

 Fee Schedule